-Silchar lies in south Assam and is the district headquarters of Cachar District.
+Silchar lies in southern Assam and is the district headquarters of Cachar district.
 A quintessential small town, Silchar is beautiful in its own way.
-The Barak River surrounds the city and enhances the beauty of the place.
+The Barak river surrounds the city and enhances the beauty of the place.
 Since the Barak flows past this area, Silchar and a few other adjoining towns and villages are commonly called the Barak Valley.

 Geographically, Silchar is placed strategically where it connects the states of Manipur and Mizoram with the other parts of the country.
 Due to this, it is an economically vibrant city.
 Additionally, the adjoining tea gardens have further improved the economy of Silchar.
 Silchar is also a processing centre for rice, tea and other agricultural products.

-Silchar has a functional airport, railway and National Highways that connect the south Assam city to other parts of the country.
+Silchar has a functional airport, railway and national highways that connect southern Assam city to other parts of the country.
 While the airport has daily service to Guwahati and Kolkata, the condition of NH 44 (which connects Silchar to Guwahati through Shillong) is not in a very good condition.

 Silchar enjoys a tropical monsoon climate with humid summers, substantial rainfall and pleasant winters.